maniospas/Blombly/docs/advanced/preprocessor.md

 Dependencies on `.bb` files or folders are stated with an include statement that looks like below.
 When an include directive is encountered, it tries to see if adding the suffix `.bb` or `/.bb` to the path is a valid file and imports that.
-In the above example, this means that either `libs/html.bb` is included or, if `libs/html` is a folder, `libs/html/.bb` is included.
+In the example below, either `libs/html.bb` is included or, if `libs/html` is a folder, `libs/html/.bb` is included.
 Inclusion paths are checked both relatively to blombly's executable and to the working directory from where the main file is being compiled.